StevenRs12/nextjs-heroes-app/README.md

 - Click on a hero to see more details, including their comics.
 - You can add heroes to your favorites, and the filtered list will show only the favorites when activated.

+## Development Setup

+To start the development server, run:

+npm install

+This will start your Next.js application in development mode.
+Open your browser and navigate to `http://localhost:3000` to view the app.

+## Production Setup

+To build and start the application for production, follow these steps:

+1. Build your application:

+npm run build

+2. Start the production server:

+npm start

+Your application should now be running in production mode at `http://localhost:3000`.

+## Scripts

+Here are some useful scripts you can run:

+- `dev` - Starts the development server.
+- `build` - Builds the application for production.
+- `start` - Starts the production server.
+- `lint` - Runs the linter to check the code for potential errors.
+- `test` - Runs the test suite.

 ## Testing

 The project includes both unit tests and E2E tests to verify its functionality: